Our Mission Statement

 As their perspective continues to grow in the world, synergy occurs, which results in unpredicted solutions, Climate Change will slow down as we see the advantages of giving back more to the earth than we take.

-What if the solutions we’re seeking begin within us?
+What if the solutions we’re seeking have something to do with us?

-Back to Our Nature is a journey into connection, creativity, and meaningful contribution.
+Back to Our Nature is a family series about children, creativity, communication, and meaningful contribution in a changing world.

-It’s easy to feel like the problems are all “out there”—in other people, other systems, or other sides.
-And sometimes that’s true.
-There are real issues in the world, and some of them are serious.
+It’s easy to feel that the problems are all “out there”—in other people, other systems, or other sides.
+And sometimes there are real problems out there.
+Some are serious, and some truly need to change.

 Changing Course Productions, Inc. Pricing Philosophy